Wadeye: Location and access

 The town is remote, situated on the western edge of the Daly River Reserve about 230 km by air south-west of Darwin.
 The Fitzmaurice River more or less forms its southern boundary.

 It lies close to the Hyland Bay and Moyle Floodplain Important Bird Area, identified as such by BirdLife International because of its importance for large numbers of waterbirds.

 Wadeye has a sealed airstrip, Port Keats Airfield, with regular passenger flights to Darwin.
 Road access is mostly unsealed via the Port Keats/ Daly River Road.
-Wadeye is only accessible by road during the dry season as the wet season renders many river crossings impassable, and access is only possible by light aircraft or coastal barge.
+Wadeye is accessible by road only during the dry season; in the wet season many river crossings are impassable, with access being possible only by light aircraft or coastal barge.

 Facilities

 Wadeye is serviced by several organisations including government and non-government organisations.
 There is a Catholic school operated by Our Lady of the Sacred Heart that provides education to students from transition through to year 12.
 In 2020, despite the COVID-19 pandemic, seven students completed high school in Wadeye.
 It was the first time since 2007 that anyone had completed the final year.

 There is a clinic operated by the Northern Territory Government that provides primary health care and emergency care services for the community.
 Clients requiring care that is not able to be managed in the community are transferred to Royal Darwin Hospital via the Top End Medical Retrieval Service operated by CareFlight.

 The development corporation for the community is Thammarurr Development Corporation (TDC), which represents the local 21 clan groups, providing funding, governance and leadership around issues surrounding community development related to health, housing, education and country.

 There is a well stocked shop and a take-away operated by the TDC.

 Wadeye is also the site of a temporary ADF Radar site that is used during exercises conducted in the Top End.